Dualities in population genetics: a fresh look with new dualities: Abstract Setting

-More precisely, we abbreviate $\caB(\om)$ for algebras of linear operators \colk{working on a common domain $\bf D$, i.e. ${\bf D} \subset {\caD}(K)$ for all $K\in \caB(\om)$.} So in such a context expressions like $\prod_{i=1}^nK_i^{n_i}$ are well-defined ($n_i\in \mathbb{N}$).
+} So in such a context expressions like $\prod_{i=1}^nK_i^{n_i}$ are well-defined ($n_i\in \mathbb{N}$).
 The most important contexts in which we naturally have such a common domain and an algebra of operators working on it are the following. \begin{enumerate} \item Formal differential operators working on smooth functions $f:\R^d\to\R$ with compact support (or smooth functions from a bounded subset of $\R^d$).
 Both differential operators, and multiplication with a polynomial keep this domain invariant.
 Moreover, in most cases, if an operator belonging to this class generates a semigroup of contractions (defined via the Hille-Yosida theorem), then this common domain is a core, i.e., the graph closure of the operator working on ${\bf D}$ coincides with the generator.
 See e.g. \cite{ethierkurtz},\cite{nagel} for details on generators and semigroups, and corresponding diffusion processes.
 See also \cite{l} for standard arguments to extend duality from generators to contraction semigroups.
-Subtleties can arize for domains with boundary: in that case is important to specify boundary conditions to fix the closure of the operators.
-These issues will not be dealt with in general here, but on a case-to-case basis later when we work with diffusions on domains. \item Context of finite set: in this case all functions belong to ${\bf D}$, and operators can be identified with matrices, i.e., in that case $\caB(\Omega)$ is just a subalgebra of matrices. \item Context of a countable set $\Omega=\N$.
-In that case, the operators we have in mind are finite difference operators, and multiplication operators, working on e.g. a common domain of functions $f:\N\to\R$ going to zero faster than any polynomial as $n\to\infty$. \end{enumerate}
+Subtleties can arise for domains with boundary: in that case is important to specify boundary conditions to fix the closure of the operators.
+These issues will not be dealt with in general here, but on a case-to-case basis later when we work with diffusions on domains. \item Context of finite set: in this case all functions belong to ${\bf D}$, and operators can be identified with matrices, i.e., in that case $\caB(\Omega)$ is just a subalgebra of matrices. \item Context of a countable set $\Omega=\N_0$, where $\N_0$ denotes the set of positive integers, with zero included.
+In that case, the operators we have in mind are finite difference operators, and multiplication operators, working on e.g. a common domain of functions $f:\N_0\to\R$ going to zero faster than any polynomial as $n\to\infty$. \end{enumerate}